-How to Measure a Window for Replacement: Step by Step
+How to Measure a Window: Step by Step

 Follow this handy guide to learn how to measure your windows.
 Then, you can get in touch with your local windows and doors company to determine the style and material of your replacement windows.

 - Slide Rule

 - Paper & Pencil